IrisC113/study-of-power-outages/README.md

 ## Baseline Model

-My model is a regression model that uses the features **CLIMATE.CATEGORY**, **YEAR**, and **RES.PRICE** to predict the duration of a major power outage in minutes.
+My model is a regression model that uses the features `CLIMATE.CATEGORY, `YEAR`, and `RES.PRICE` to predict the duration of a major power outage in minutes.
 This information can help energy providers better prepare for the severity of outages and appropriate response strategies, such as  infrastructure planning.
 The features are:

-**CLIMATE.CATEGORY (nominal)**, **YEAR (ordinal)** and **RES.PRICE (quantitative)**.
+`CLIMATE.CATEGORY (nominal)`, `YEAR (ordinal)` and `RES.PRICE (quantitative)`.
 The target column OUTAGE.DURATION is continuous, and it is measured in minutes.
 The data is heavily skewed due to a small number of extremely long outages.

 The performance of this baseline model was modest, with an RMSE of 8919.55 minutes.
 This high error reflects the strong right-skew in outage duration, meaning a few extremely long outages greatly influence the overall prediction error.

 ## Final Model

 **Final Model**
-For my final model, I used a RandomForestRegressor and included the original features from the baseline model，**CLIMATE.CATEGORY**, **YEAR**, **RES.PRICE**, and also two new engineered features: **YEAR_BUCKET** and **LOG_RES.PRICE**.
+For my final model, I used a RandomForestRegressor and included the original features from the baseline model，`CLIMATE.CATEGORY`, `YEAR`, `RES.PRICE`, and also two new engineered features: `YEAR_BUCKET` and `LOG_RES.PRICE`.
 These additions were meant to help the model capture patterns more effectively, especially given how skewed the outage durations are.

-**YEAR_BUCKET** groups years into 5-year intervals to simplify time-based patterns.
+`YEAR_BUCKET` groups years into 5-year intervals to simplify time-based patterns.

-**LOG_RES.PRICE** is the log-transformed version of residential electricity price, which helps reduce the impact of extreme values.
+`LOG_RES.PRICE` is the log-transformed version of residential electricity price, which helps reduce the impact of extreme values.

 I also applied a QuantileTransformer to the numerical features to handle outliers more robustly.